Leasehold Advice

 Frequently Asked Questions

 Three pieces of reform are working in 2026.
-The Leasehold Reform (Ground Rent) Act 2022 capped ground rent on most new long leases granted after 30 June 2022 at one peppercorn (effectively nothing).
-The Leasehold and Freehold Reform Act 2024 has been commenced in stages: building-safety and service-charge provisions in July 2024; the abolition of the two-year ownership requirement for lease extension and collective enfranchisement in January 2025; and the Right to Manage changes (including the higher 50 percent non-residential limit) in March 2025.
+The Leasehold Reform (Ground Rent) Act 2022 capped ground rent on most new long leases granted on or after 30 June 2022 at one peppercorn (effectively nothing).
+The Leasehold and Freehold Reform Act 2024 has been commenced in stages: building-safety provisions in July 2024; the abolition of the two-year ownership requirement for lease extensions on 31 January 2025; and the Right to Manage changes (including the higher 50 percent non-residential limit) on 3 March 2025.
 The Renters' Rights Act 2025 closed the ground rent trap that was catching long-leaseholders whose leases dropped into an assured tenancy on annual rent thresholds.

 The biggest headline parts of the 2024 Act are still on the shelf.
 Marriage value, which adds substantially to the cost of extending a lease that has dropped below 80 years or buying the freehold of a block with short leases, has not yet been abolished.
 The proposed statutory 990-year lease extension is not yet available.
 The wider valuation reforms (changes to capitalisation and deferment rates, abolition of hope value) have not commenced.
 The proposed cap on ground rents under existing leases remains a separate piece of policy that has not yet been enacted.
 None of these have a confirmed commencement date as of 2026.

 No, not yet.
 The Leasehold and Freehold Reform Act 2024 was drafted to abolish marriage value, but the provisions doing so are still not in force.
-Freeholders mounted a judicial review challenge to those changes; the High Court dismissed the challenge in 2025, but the government has still not commenced the relevant sections.
+Freeholders mounted a judicial review challenge to those changes; the High Court dismissed the challenge on 24 October 2025 (one claimant is seeking permission to appeal), but the government has still not commenced the relevant sections.
 Until that happens, marriage value continues to apply to lease extensions and collective enfranchisement on leases that are at or below 80 years, and it can add a meaningful amount to the premium.

 Not under the statutory route.
 The Leasehold and Freehold Reform Act 2024 proposes a single 990-year extension at peppercorn ground rent in place of the current statutory 90-year extension, but that change is among the parts of the 2024 Act not yet in force.
 Statutory lease extensions today still operate on the 90-year extension plus peppercorn ground rent formula under the 1993 Act, with the same valuation rules including marriage value where the lease is at or below 80 years.
 Some freeholders will agree a longer informal extension by negotiation, separately from the statutory route.
 And where a block enfranchises collectively, the leaseholders' new company can grant 999-year leases at peppercorn from the day it acquires the freehold.